marcelpetrick/QtScrobbler/README.md

 # Qt Scrobbler

-This is a clone of the famous sourceforge-project (from Robert Keevil and others ..); refreshed and slightly improved.
+Initially this was just a clone (fork) from the sourceforge-project of Robert Keevil and others.
+I adapted the code to make it buildable with Qt5 (before Qt4).
-QTScrobbler ships both multiplatform GUI and CLI versions and requires Qt >= 5.5
+QTScrobbler ships both multiplatform GUI and CLI versions and requires Qt >= 5.5.
 Optional MTP support requires _libmtp-dev_ and _pkg-config_ (or the Windows 7 SDK if using MS Visual C++).

 `sudo apt-get install libmtp-dev pkg-config `